kubernetes-sigs/gateway-api/docs-src/concepts.md

 For example, giving the user all of the above role replicates the self-service model.

+For more information on the roles and personas considered in the Service API design, refer to the [Security Model](/security-model).

 ## Resource model

 > Note: Resource will initially live in the `networking.x-k8s.io` API group as